wafia7510/fun-flicks/README.md

 - The project runs on  local machine using Python.
 Local deployment gives full control, making it easy to test, debug, and modify code quickly.
 - Dependencies are installed via requirements.txt, and the app is run directly with a command like python app.py.
 - Ideal for quick iterations and testing.
+- When running the app locally on a machine using Python, the colorama library works perfectly.
+It ensures that terminal output is styled with colors for better readability and user experience.
+The colors appear vibrant and as expected in the terminal.

 #### Deployment (Heroku):
 - The app runs in a cloud environment, accessible via a public URL.
 - Requires a Procfile to specify how Heroku should run the app.
 - Dependencies are automatically installed by Heroku from requirements.txt.
 - Ideal for making the app available to a wider audience.
+- Upon deploying the app to Heroku, colorama was still functional, but the colors appeared dim or less vibrant.
+This is likely due to differences in how Heroku handles terminal output in its cloud environment compared to a local machine.
+In cloud-hosted environments like Heroku, the terminal may not support rich color output in the same way as local systems.

 ## Credits